kevinhwang91/rnvimr/README.md

   - OK: Ueberzug is ready

 ## RPC
-  - OK: Install lib for checkhealth successfully
   - OK: RPC echo: Neovim send "Give me five!" and receive "Give me five!"
-  - OK: Clean lib for checkhealth successfully
 ```

 ## Usage

-Use `:RnvimrToggle` to create a Ranger process, and if one exists, `:RnvimrToggle` simply shows or hides the floating window.
+Use `:RnvimrToggle` to create a Ranger process, and if one exists,
+`:RnvimrToggle` simply shows or hides the floating window.

 Use `:RnvimrResize` to cycle the preset layouts.

-`:RnvimrSync` will synchronize your personal Ranger configuration and plugins with Rnvimr this time.

-`:RnvimrInstall` Only install the library of this plugin, default (vanilla) Ranger configuration.

-**Note:** if your Ranger config changes, you will have to run `:RnvimrSync` to use your updated Ranger configuration with Rnvimr

 `Enter` to open a file in Ranger.

-Rnvimr also supports `CTRL-T`/`CTRL-X`/`CTRL-V` key bindings that allow you to open up a file in a new tab, a new horizontal split, or in a new vertical split.
+Rnvimr also supports `CTRL-T`/`CTRL-X`/`CTRL-V` key bindingsthat allow you to
+open up a file in a new tab, a new horizontal split, or in a new vertical split.

 Pressing `q` in Ranger simply hides the floating window.
 Ranger will attach the file of the current buffer in the next toggle event.

-Pressing `yw` in Ranger will emit Ranger's cwd to Neovim's, `gw` will Jump to Neovim's cwd.
+Pressing `yw` in Ranger will emit Ranger's cwd to Neovim's, `gw` will jump to Neovim's cwd.

-### demo
+### Demonstration

 <details>
     <summary>Synchronize the scroll line of pager view with Neovim</summary>